ypedroo/one-piece-cqrs-example/README.md

 ## Todo
 * Add more endpoints
 * Add fluent validations
+* Remove controllers
-* Create options for minimal endpoints
+* Add exception handler for examples
 * Add it to a cloud provider